vega-studio/deltav/docs/API/Layers/Layers2D/circleLayer.md

 **opacity(): number**

-(optional) Opactiy of the layer as a whole
+(optional) Opacity of the layer as a whole

 **usePoints: boolean**